elcarimay/OPIC/Past Experience.md

 ```
 # Have you ever bought tickets, but couldn't make it because something unexpected happened?
 ```
-About twelve years ago, I bought a movie tickets.
+About twelve years ago, I bought movie tickets.
 At the day of screening, I was going to the movie theater.
 But I couldn't go.
 I received a call that my father got hurt while going down the stairs.
 So I went to my father and looked at how sick he was.
 My father wore a cast because his ankles overlapped.